SegEarth-OV3: Exploring SAM 3 for Open-Vocabulary Semantic Segmentation in Remote Sensing Images: Introduction

-Recently, the Segment Anything Model 3 (SAM 3)~\cite{carion2025sam} was introduced.
+Recently, the Segment Anything Model 3 (SAM 3)~\citep{carion2025sam} was introduced.
 Unlike CLIP-based paradigm, SAM 3 is a unified model that supports promptable concept segmentation.
-It builds upon the DETR~\cite{carion2020end} and MaskFormer~\cite{cheng2021per, cheng2022masked} architectures, employing a query-based Transformer design.
+It builds upon the DETR~\citep{carion2020end} and MaskFormer~\citep{cheng2021per, cheng2022masked} architectures, employing a query-based Transformer design.
 Crucially, SAM 3 utilizes a decoupled architecture in which a presence head is specifically designed to predict the probability that the prompted concept exists in the image.
 Meanwhile, a Transformer decoder and a semantic segmentation head generate precise masks for discrete instances and continuous semantic regions, respectively.
-Although SAM 3 demonstrates impressive zero-shot capabilities on some natural image semantic segmentation benchmarks, remote sensing images present distinct challenges, \eg, the intricate coexistence of dense small objects and vast amorphous backgrounds.
+Although SAM 3 demonstrates impressive zero-shot capabilities on many natural image semantic segmentation benchmarks, remote sensing images present distinct challenges, \textit{e.g.}, the intricate coexistence of dense small objects and vast amorphous backgrounds.
 Therefore, a tailored exploration to adapt SAM 3 for geospatial scenarios remains valuable.

-In this paper, we present a preliminary exploration of adapting SAM 3 for the remote sensing OVSS task without additional training.
+In this paper, we present a preliminary exploration of adapting SAM 3 for the remote sensing OVSS and some derived tasks without additional training.
 We investigate whether SAM 3's unified architecture can offer a stronger, yet simpler baseline than complex CLIP-ensemble methods for Earth observation.
-Our proposed method, namely \samov, consists of two simple strategies tailored to SAM 3's design:
+Our proposed method, namely \samov, consists of two simple strategies tailored to the design of SAM 3 and the characteristics of remote sensing scenarios: